jim-easterbrook/Photini/src/doc/other/installation.rst

 Use pip_ to update Photini::

-   python -m pip install -U photini
+   python3 -m pip install -U photini

 Note that pip_ may warn that you are using an old version of pip and instruct you to update it with pip.
 DO NOT DO THIS!